Obligado

-Obligado is a city and district in the Itapúa Department of Paraguay.
-It is frequently referred to as the Capital City of Cooperativism or Industrial Capital City of Itapúa.
+Obligado is a city and district in the Itapúa Department of Paraguay and one of the Colonias Unidas.
+It has been called "Capital City of Cooperativism" and the industrial capital of Itapúa.

 History

-The Argentine pastor Servando Obligado owned the lands that would later be Obligado.
-The city was founded on May 25, 1912 by German colonists who bought the land.
-It was reclassified as district in June 20, 1955.
+The city was founded on May 25, 1912, by German colonists who bought the land from Argentine pastor Servando Obligado.
+It was reclassified as district on June 20, 1955.

-Obligado, together with Hohenau and Bella Vista, makes up a cluster of districts in Itapúa called "Colonias Unidas" [United Colonies] for their industrial work.
+Obligado, together with Hohenau and Bella Vista, makes up a cluster of districts in Itapúa called Colonias Unidas for their industrial work.